-- 2. Click System Design. - 3.
+- 1. Start Composer Pro and connect to a Director. - 2.
+Click System Design. - 3.
 In the project tree, click a room. - 4.
 In the Properties pane, click the Miscellaneous tab. - 5.
 In the Miscellaneous tab, check the Enable Default Volume box.
 Adjust the Audio Volume and Video Volume as desired for the room.
 The default volumes are enabled immediately.
 Repeat these steps for each room in the Control4 system.